Melinapgt/marvel-frontend/README.md

 A website about Marvel's comics and characters.
 It shows different features such as Login/Signup, Research, Add to favorites, Modal display, buy a comics.
 User's data are managed with MongoDB Atlas.
+For this demo, Favorites are managed with cookies.
+Be careful with the storage size limit (4Ko).

 ## Deployment
-This project is deployed with Heroku
+This project is deployed with Netlifly